mfuery/markov/README.md

 ----------

 - Convert Markov Chain build step to use matrices.
-- Parallelize the Markov Chain build process to use multiple threads simultaneously.
+- Parallelize the Markov Chain build process to use multiple threads.